10notechnologies/troikajs_public/mldata/README.md

 # Machine Learning Dataset

 This directory contains all of the played hands for every single multiplayer game.
+Cards are identified by a two character sequence.
+For example the 8 of spades would be 8S and the 10 of hearts would be TH.

 ## playedhand.csv